FrancescoXX/free-Web3-resources/README.md

 - [Rainbow Dev Kit](https://www.rainbowkit.com/) RainbowKit is a React library that makes it easy to add wallet connection to your dapp.
 - [scaffoldETH](https://github.com/scaffold-eth/scaffold-eth)  Scaffold-eth is everything you need to get started building decentralized applications on Ethereum!
 - [WAGMI](http://wagmi.sh) wagmi.sh is a collection of React Hooks containing everything you need to start working with Ethereum.
+- [celo-composer](https://github.com/celo-org/celo-composer) Celo Composer allows you to quickly build, deploy, and iterate on decentralized applications using Celo.
+It provides a number of frameworks, examples, and Celo specific functionality to help you get started with your next dApp.

 ## 👨‍💼 Ethereum Clients